 Candidates for a physician’s license will need to submit proof of their qualifications to the licensing board along with other documents such as a current resume, a birth certificate, and explanations for any derogatory remarks that may be included in official documents from schools or residencies.

-To use the title ophthalmologists, doctors must earn board certification from the American Board of Ophthalmology (ABO).
+To use the title ophthalmologist, doctors must earn board certification from the American Board of Ophthalmology (ABO).
 The requirements for this certification are:

 How Much Do Ophthalmologists Make?

-According to the American Board of Ophthalmology (ABO), there are 19,216 active practicing ophthalmologists in the US.
+According to the American Board of Ophthalmology (ABO), there are over 18,500 active practicing ophthalmologists in the US.

-According to the Bureau of Labor Statistics (BLS May 2020), ophthalmologists, who are classified as “physicians, all other, except pediatric” earn an average salary of $218,850 per year.
+According to the Bureau of Labor Statistics (BLS May 2023), ophthalmologists (except those in pediatrics) earn an average salary of $312,120 per year.
 The percentiles for wages are:

 Ophthalmologists Career Alternatives